Time Lord (video game)

 Time Lord is a side-scrolling action-platform video game developed by Rare and published by Milton Bradley for the Nintendo Entertainment System.
 It was released in North America in September 1990 and in Europe in 1991.

 The game opens with a military conflict between the planets Earth and Drakkon in the year 2999.
 In an attempt to alter the course of human history, the Drakkon forces launch time-traveling alien invasions into four different eras of the past.
 An unnamed Time Lord travels into the past to face the invaders.
 The four battles take place in the years 1250, 1650, 1860, and 1943.
-The respective locations for these battles are Medieval England, the Caribbean, the Western United States shortly before the American Civil War, and France during World War II.
+The respective locations for these battles are Medieval England, the Western United States shortly before the American Civil War, the Caribbean, and France during World War II.

 Plot

 In the year 2999, Earth is under siege by aliens from the planet Drakkon.
 Using time travel technology, they have sent armies to four periods in human history, with the intention of altering history to make humankind easier to conquer in the present.
 The player assumes control of the "Time Lord", who has until January 1, 3000 AD to vanquish the enemy in the past, or else, he will self-destruct along with the time machine.